We are Central Kentucky’s Premier Breast Enhancement Center

-Although the media often focuses on stories of women who want to increase their bust size, many women want to reduce the size of their breast because of embarrassment, discomfort, and postural problems.
-The standard breast reduction procedure involves reducing the amount of excess breast tissue and skin and repositioning the nipple and breast tissue to a higher, “perkier” position.
+Although the media often focuses on stories of women who want to increase their bust size through breast augmentation, many women want to reduce the size of their breasts because of embarrassment, discomfort, and postural problems.
+The standard breast reduction procedure involves reducing the amount of excess breast tissue and skin and repositioning the nipple and breast tissue to a higher, “perkier” position, essentially providing a breast lift in the process.
 Throughout the repositioning, the nipple remains attached to the underlying tissues so it can retain its natural blood supply and sensation.

 An additional procedure that would enhance the result is liposuction of the axillary area to reduce excess fat deposits.